 The manufacturing industry is a catch-all term to describe many different fields and companies, encompassing everything from battery manufacturing to the plastics industry.
 Manufacturing businesses may have vastly different operational practices and unique safety risks.
 Some manufacturing industries even have specific Occupational Safety and Health Administration standards and compliance regulations.
 The manufacturing industry might also have specific hazards due to weather conditions such as extreme cold or heat.

-Despite these differences, manufacturing businesses are plagued by common risks when trying to reduce workplace incidents.
+Despite these differences, manufacturing businesses are plagued by common risks when trying to manage workplace incidents.
 Here are the top five safety hazards that EHS Managers in the manufacturing sector as a whole should address:

 Falls are the leading cause for injury and death among American workers, especially in the construction sector.
 This prevalence of fall-related hazards in the workplace is also found in the manufacturing industry.
 Federal agencies frequently cite falls as one of the top three causes for death, injury or time off.
 As such, falls present a serious risk for those working at manufacturing facilities.
 Employers must take steps to implement comprehensive fall protection measures at their companies.